hicksy/martinhicks.dev/src/articles/remove-traiing-slash-cloudfront-s3-11ty.md

 }
 ```

-The above code achieves the same trailig slash removal as we had in our old Lambda@Edge function, but also includes an additional check to ensure that `index.html` is appended to any requests on their way to S3 (only if the request doesn't already include '.', so `image/some-image.png` will pass-through just fine ).
+The above code achieves the same trailing slash removal as we had in our old Lambda@Edge function, but also includes an additional check to ensure that `index.html` is appended to any requests on their way to S3 (only if the request doesn't already include '.', so `image/some-image.png` will pass-through just fine ).

 #### 2. Publish the function